elvisdias/Digital-Image-Processing/README.md

 python labeling.py
 ```
 # More
-The details and explanation of each file is discussed on my medium page, in a 5 part series.
-There I explain a little of the theory used for developing solving homeworks and go through the code line by line.
+The explanation of each file is discussed on my medium page in a 5 part series.
+There I go through the theory behind the solutions and also analyse the code line by line.
 - [Medium](https://medium.com/@elvisdias)